Breast Augmentation Hawaii

 1. Types of Implants

-Saline implants also have advantages and disadvantages.
-The advantages of saline implants are: less expensive, slightly smaller incisions and there are no requirements for extra paperwork and MRI exams.
-The disadvantages of saline implants are: they do not feel as natural as the silicone gel, higher leakage rate, higher chance of rippling and wrinkling and the warranty is not as good as the silicone implants.
+Disadvantages- they do not feel as natural as the silicone gel (more like a water balloon), higher leakage rate (approximately 6x higher than silicone), higher chance of rippling and wrinkling and the warranty is not nearly as good as the silicone implants.

 Implants have either smooth or textured (rough) surfaces.
 Some studies have shown that the textured implants have a lower rate of capsular contracture when the implant is placed above the muscle.
 Smooth implants are thought to have lower rates of rippling (visible indentations in the breast tissue).
 Since I prefer to place implants under the muscle, I like to use smooth implants.
 (See below for above or below muscle consideration)

 There are also recent studies that show that the textured implants may be associated with a very rare form of lymphoma (Anaplastic Large Cell Lymphoma).
 While extremely rare this has only been linked to textured surface implants.
 This is another reason why Dr. Healy prefers smooth implants.